-Rank Location SP M Goal Objective Time Frame Progress to Date 0001 Santa Rosa 02 01 Maintain and expand grant funding for the ADN program Grant funding is integral to maintaining state- of-the-art resources available to graduate competent, quality nurses.
+Rank Location SP М Goal Objective Time Frame Progress to Date 0001 Santa Rosa 01 01 Maintain and expand grant funding for the ADN program Grant funding is integral to maintaining state- of-the-art resources available to graduate competent, quality nurses.
 New grant sources must be identified to create a diverse funding base for the future.
-2021-2022 Identification of new grant funding sources, investigate teaming with other HS programs for multiple program use grants, recruiting a faculty grant champion.
+2023-2024 Awarded annual Nursing Enrollment Growth (\$220,633) and Strong Workforce (\$107,849) grant funds for student academic support and skills lab equipment purchases.
 0002 Santa Rosa 01 01 Monitoring 38-Unit Curriculum Revision Faculty will be involved in confirming the efficacy of the revised nursing curriculum and propose minor adjustments as needed.
-2021-2022 Resources will be high stakes test results in all courses, NCLEX pass rate for graduates, attrition rate, student end of course surveys.
+2023-2024 Course testing achieved a 95% pass rate, attrition at 5%, NLCEX pass rate of 100%, and 90% graduate employment post- licensure.
 0003 Santa Rosa 02 06 Increasing Faculty Professional Development Achieve full faculty status and further develop professional nursing education career pathway for existing faculty.
 Begin succession planning for anticipated faculty retirements.
-2021-2022 Approval to fill vacant full-time faculty positions, creating recruiting ADN faculty mentors, revising new faculty orientation/continuing professional development materials specific to nursing education.
-Devise viable cross-training in courses and BRN approvals for faculty to teach in multiple areas.
+2023-2024 Approved to recruit for FT retirement in 12/24, recruitment complete and at offer stage, revisions of new faculty orientation/continuing professional development materials specific to nursing education completed.
+Working on viable cross-training in courses and BRN approvals for faculty to teach in multiple areas.
 0004 Santa Rosa 01 01 Expand Nursing Simulation Pedagogy in ADN Curriculum Increase use of high fidelity simulation in all areas of ADN curriculum to 25% of clinical hours.
-2021-2022 Additional faculty training in simulation pedagogy, access to sumulation materials to increase library of scenarios, curriculum committee meetings to expand simulation into curriculum, Race space renovations to improve dedicated sim labs.
+2023-2024 Implemented additional faculty training in simulation pedagogy, access to sumulation materials to increase library of scenarios, curriculum committee meetings to expand simulation into curriculum, Race space renovations to create dedicated sim labs.
+0005 Santa Rosa 03 05 Investigate expansion potential of the ADN Program in response to nursing shortage in Sonoma County Increase admission by one cohort group (n=8 students) 2023-2024 This plan is still in the feasibility design phase based upon overcoming challenges detailed in 5.11a.